Hellblazer99/Python-For-Everybody/README.md

 # Python-For-Everybody
-This repo contains all the projects that I made while learning python from various books and courses
+This repo contains all the projects that I made while learning Python